wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-integration.md

     - Use an existing RabbitMQ instance or start a new [RabbitMQ](https://www.rabbitmq.com/download.html) instance on a server that can be accessed via the internet.
 Obtain the `username`, `hostname`, `password`, and `vhost` from the RabbitMQ instance to use later as environment variables.

 !!! tip "RabbitMQ instance"
-    You can use RabbitMQ services such as [CloudAMQP](https://www.cloudamqp.com/) to set up RabbitMQ instances easily.
+    You can easily set up RabbitMQ instances by utilizing services like [CloudAMQP](https://www.cloudamqp.com/).

 ## Step 1: Create the integration component